Overview of New Jersey Inheritance Tax Rates and Laws

 When Is the New Jersey Inheritance Tax Return Due?

 The New Jersey inheritance tax return—Form IT-R for residents or Form IT-NR for nonresidents—must be filed with the state and the tax paid within eight months of the decedent's date of death.
 The state will grant a filing extension for the return of up to an additional four months, but the tax itself must still be paid within eight months.

 An estate's executor can file one return for all beneficiaries, typically collecting the tax out of their inheritances if the will or trust doesn't provide that the estate will take care of the tax for them, which occasionally happens.

 How Is a New Jersey Inheritance Tax Lien Released?

-Class A beneficiaries are not required to file a New Jersey inheritance tax return, they must file Form L-8 to secure the release of a New Jersey decedent's bank accounts, stocks, bonds and brokerage accounts.
-If the decedent held title to any New Jersey real estate, Form L-9, or Form L-9NR for a nonresident decedent must be filed to obtain a release from the state's lien.
+Class A beneficiaries aren't required to file a New Jersey inheritance tax return, but they must file Form L-8 to secure the release of a New Jersey decedent's bank accounts, stocks, bonds, and brokerage accounts.
+Form L-9, or Form L-9NR for a nonresident decedent, must be filed to obtain a release from the state's lien if the decedent held title to any New Jersey real estate.